Interstellar Dust Transport Through the Heliosphere Including the Sector Region: Results

 In Figure \ref{fig:region_avg} we show the relative grain density averaged over a volume upstream of the Sun.
 The volume used goes from 0 to $-20$ au in the upstream direction ($x$), $-10$ to $+10$ au across the ecliptic ($y$) and $-5$ to $+5$ au perpendicular to the ecliptic plane ($z$).
 By averaging in this way we smooth out some of the noise of the density calculations.
 We see that for most times for grains with $a \geq 0.1\,\mu$m the grain density is not strongly disturbed from the ambient density.
 The exceptions are for solar min conditions, particularly when the overall polarity is focusing, and for smaller grains for the transition from solar max to min with overall focusing polarity. \citet{Strub_etal_2015} found that relative increases in dust flux of a similar order in the Ulysses data and attributed it to the solar cycle.
 In addition, in all cases, very few grains as small as 0.056 $\mu$m can penetrate to the inner solar system as can also be seen in Figures \ref{fig:ddens_small_solmax} and \ref{fig:ddens_small_solmin}.
 While a flux of such small particles was observed by Ulysses \citep{Kruger_etal_2015} , it is well below what would be expected for a typical interstellar grain size distribution and dust-to-gas ratio.

-A direct comparison with previous modeling work is difficult because of different assumptions, e.g. starting the grains inside of the termination shock \citep{Sterken_etal_2015} or inside the heliopause \citep{Czechowski+Mann_2003}.
-Perhaps the most similar calculation was by \citet{Godenko+Izmodenov_2024}, though in their case the time evolution of the heliosphere during grain propagation was included.
+A direct comparison with previous modeling work is difficult because of different assumptions, e.g. starting the grains inside of the termination shock \citep{Sterken_etal_2015} or inside the heliopause \citep{Czechowski+Mann_2003}. \citet{Sterken_etal_2015} modeled the regions sampled by Ulysses including the time dependence of the magnetic field during transport but not the heliospheric boundaries.
+They found significant increases in relative dust density during early mission (their Figure 12, right panel), similar to our results in Figure \ref{fig:region_avg} for solar minimum with focusing polarity.
+They also show substantial depletion of grains for later periods, which correspond to solar minimum with defocusing polarity, similar to our results.
+Perhaps the most similar calculation to ours was by \citet{Godenko+Izmodenov_2024}, though in their case the time evolution of the heliosphere during grain propagation was included.
 As noted above, this requires many more trajectories to be followed, since each point is a dust grain rather than a timestep along a trajectory.
 They find that 0.15 $\mu$m grains are deflected by the heliospheric interface in such a way to enhance their density at the location of Ulysses trajectory.
 This differs somewhat from our results in that for most periods in the solar cycle we find that grains of roughly that size show little variation from interstellar density.
 We do see significant enhancement or depletion of such grains during solar min conditions.
 More analysis of the effects of the changing heliospheric conditions during grain transport would be needed to assess whether this is the reason for those differences.